lucastheis/c2s/doc/scripts/tutorial.rst

     $ c2s evaluate -z 0 -m info data.preprocessed.pck predictions.pck

-Since the evaluation is generally sensitive to the sampling at which the performance measure is calculated, the performance is calculated at various sampling rates which can be controlled via the ``-s`` flag.
-For example, the call
+Since the evaluation is generally sensitive to the sampling at which the performance measure is calculated, the performance is calculated at various sampling rates.
+For example,

 .. code-block:: bash

     $ c2s evaluate -s 1 5 10 -m corr data.preprocessed.pck predictions.pck

 will downsample the signals by the factors 1, 5, and 10 before performing an evaluation.
-I.e., if the given spike trains are sampled at 100 Hz, the evaluation will be performed at 100 Hz, 20 Hz, and 10 Hz.
+I.e., if the given spike trains and predictions are sampled at 100 Hz, the evaluation will be performed at 100 Hz, 20 Hz, and 10 Hz.
 Finally, the results can be saved into MATLAB or pickled Python files via:

 .. code-block:: bash